Akwamu Empire: Establishing coastal dominance

-Control of Christiansborg and the Annexation of Accra
+Control of Christiansborg and the annexation of Accra

 In 1680, a mutiny within the Danish at Christiansborg Castle led by Pieter Bolt, resulted in the seizure of the fort and its sale to Juliam de Campos Barreto, a former Portuguese governor of São Thomé.
 The Portuguese then garrisoned the fort and renamed it São Francisco Xavier.
 The temporary collapse of Danish authority at Osu gave Akwamu a military advantage.
 Between 1680 and 1681, the remaining Ga towns, Small Accra, Osu, and Labadi, were defeated in a series of battles and annexed.
 European traders wrote that the settlements were largely depopulated, with many residents fleeing eastward to Little Popo and Whydah.

 For the next fifty years, Accra remained a province of Akwamu.
 Forts were taxed, trade routes were controlled, and Ga towns were governed through Akwamu-appointed officials.
 The conquest of Accra gave Akwamu direct access to coastal revenues and solidified its reputation as the dominant power.

-Asante Connection and Sasraku's Final Campaigns
+Asante connection and Sasraku's final campaigns

 In Akwamu traditions, Nana Ansa Sasraku I played an important role in the early political formation of the Asante state.
 During the late 17th century, Osei Tutu, a royal of Kumasi, sought refuge at the Akwamu court while fleeing Denkyira overlordship.
 In the Akwamu capital he met spiritual leader Okomfo Anokye.
 Ansa Sasraku protected Osei Tutu and supported his return to Kwaman.
 With Akwamu assistance, Osei Tutu was able to consolidate power in Kumasi and eventually lead a coalition of towns that resisted Denkyira control.
-Though Asante and Akwamu would later pursue separate imperial trajectories, this early period reflected the prestige and reach of Akwamu influence across the Akan world.
+Though Asante and Akwamu would later pursue separate imperial trajectories.

 In 1689, Ansa Sasraku led his final major military campaign against the kingdom of Agona.
 The queen of Agona was captured, and the coastal town of Bereku (Senya Bereku) was annexed.
 This was the last major extension of Akwamu's western frontier.